osandov/drgn/docs/api_reference.rst

         The program is currently running (e.g., it is the running operating system kernel or a running process).

-.. class:: Architecture

-    ``Architecture`` is an :class:`enum.Flag` of flags describing the target architecture of a :class:`Program`.

-    .. attribute:: IS_64_BIT

-        Architecture is 64-bit.

-    .. attribute:: IS_LITTLE_ENDIAN

-        Architecture is little-endian.

-    .. attribute:: HOST

-        Architecture of the host system.

-    .. attribute:: AUTO

-        Determine architecture automatically from core dump and/or symbol files.

 .. class:: FindObjectFlags

     ``FindObjectFlags`` is an :class:`enum.Flag` of flags for